SHRAMAJEEVI/Emergency-call/README.md

-In this website you can get Emergency contacts details.Like: Police,Ambulance,fire,
+In this website you can get Emergency contacts details.Like: Police,Ambulance,fire,Women helpline,child helpline,eye bank,blood bank and sooo on.When you click on that number directly it called to that number.